amitxv/PC-Tuning/docs/post-install.md

 - Append the ``-ui_cleanup`` argument to clean up the interface further

-- If the command fails, try to disable tamper protection in Windows Defender (Windows 10 1909+) or reboot (or both) then re-execute the command
+- If the command fails, try to disable tamper protection in Windows Defender (Windows 10 1909+).
+If that doesn't work, reboot then re-execute the command again

 - Ensure that the script prints a "successfully applied" message to the console, if it does not then the registry files were not successfully merged